 Switch to a shader pen tip and start burning in the leaf, but avoid the dew drops.
 We will burn them in the next step.

 When you burn in the leaf, work slowly.
 This will make it easier to avoid the dew drops.
 Also, turn the heat down on your burner to compensate for the slower hand speed.
 For reference, my Colwood goes up to 10 and with the micro J shader I’m using I would normally have the heat setting between 2 and 2.5.
 Since I’m working very slowly, I turned the heat setting down to 1.25.
+Keep in mind that the setting you should use can vary greatly from the one I used.
+My pen tips are older, so they don’t require as much heat as new ones do.
+The type of wood you’re burning on also has a huge impact on the heat setting.

 Notice how I’ve burned in the thin side veins so they are a several shades darker than the base leaf color.
 I’ve also added the shadowed ‘valley’ along the upper wall on this leaf.